adamluckydo/ontology/Buddhism.md

 Sound a bit... bleak?
 Maybe this Buddha guy needed a good karaoke night.
 Or maybe he just _really_ wanted people to awaken at whatever the cost.

-There's a quote from him that goes (roughly, paraphrased from Rob Burbea[1]):
+There's a quote from him that goes (roughly, paraphrased from Rob Burbea):

 "If you could make a deal, that every day for a hundred years, you would be stabbed with one hundred spears in the morning, stabbed again one hundred times at noon, and one hundred more times in the evening, but with a guarantee that at the end of those hundred years you’d gain full awakening, that would be a deal worth taking."